Stealth & Salmon Lies

 Juvenile Salmon In River Protection

-Maybe on the face of things this could be misconstrued as a biased statement but juvenile salmon have a bloody hard time of it due to over cautious laws that protect and allow other creatures to dominate & flourish that serve little or zero benefit to Scotland's rural economies.
-It's like a failed IQ test for Government & all of the other wild life quangos who've not provided enough sensible basic protection of our juvenile salmon and have allowed the demise of the once huge annual Scottish salmon smolt migration to head to sea.
-Then they conveniently created the latest 'false narrative' that 'ocean mortality' is the only problem in salmon management when the returning adult numbers started dropping!
+Maybe on the face of things this could be misconstrued as a biased statement but juvenile salmon have a hard time of it due to over cautious laws that protect and allow other creatures to dominate & flourish that serve little or zero benefit to Scotland's rural economies.
+It's like a failed IQ test for Government & all of the other wild life quangos who've not provided enough sensible basic protection of our juvenile salmon and have allowed the demise of the once huge annual Scottish salmon smolt migrations to head to sea.
+Then management conveniently created the latest 'false narrative' that 'ocean mortality' is the only problem in salmon management when the returning adult numbers started dropping!

 Salmon Need A Careful Pool Approach

 With the perils of in river life predation that salmon instantly have to adjust to or be snaffled it's no wonder they require a careful fishing approach most of the time.
 Their dark backs and their tendency to enjoy lying up often in areas that are very close to the edge of the river make them virtually invisible and easy to spook by a salmon fisher who's not thinking about where fish could be holding in a pool as he approaches it.
 Stealth of approach on any size of Scottish salmon river is a useful skill to learn and will increase your success ratio if you tune in.
 Unfortunately a mirror is a seldom used salmon fishing instructional tool but then again few anglers even bother to undertake any formal training so naturally moaning about the general lack of salmon (even when they're only really pursuing one fish) is more convenient to justify their lack of success.